elmnt/gsd/index.md

 title="Nike Technology"
 alt="Nike logo"
 caption="Nike Technology"
 paragraph-one="The Nike Technology division manages big data, and supports the engineering and systems that drive the company's operations and consumer experiences.
-While in this division, I worked on a suite of B2B web applications used by retail clients to purchase their quarterly inventory." readmore-link="/work" readmore-label="Read more"
+While in this division, I worked on a suite of B2B web applications used by retail clients to purchase their product assortments." readmore-link="/work" readmore-label="Read more"
 %}